ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ### NumPy and Pandas

-Unfortunately, NumPy and Pandas are not well supported to run in embedded Python environments and, therefore, cannot be used in DataPlugins.
+NumPy and Pandas do not run reliably in embedded Python environments and, therefore, we recommend not to use them in DataPlugins.

 ### Single File DataPlugins